 - Impacts to social, environmental, and cultural resources will be avoided or minimized to the extent practicable; - Height restrictions due to road/bridge crossings over the HSC limit the air draft of vessels transiting the HSC and pose deepening and cost constraints.
-Each crossing is listed with the common name underlined, the air draft in parenthesis, and study segment location: - Fred Hartman Bridge or Baytown Bridge (175 foot air draft Mean High Water (MHW)) in Segment 1 HSC-Bay Reach; - Sam Houston Ship Channel Bridge or Beltway 8 Bridge (formerly known as Jesse H. Jones Memorial) (175 foot air draft MHW) in Segment 4 Boggy Bayou to Sims Bayou); - Sidney Sherman Bridge or I-610 Bridge (135 foot air draft MHW) in Segment 6 - HSC I-610 Bridge to Main Turning Basin; - Lynchburg Ferry (owned by Harris County) in Segment 1 HSC-Bay Reach, does not have room for channel improvements; therefore, no improvements in the vicinity of the Lynchburg Ferry are being considered.
+Deepening the upper channel (Segments 4-6) would allow the existing vessel fleet to load deeper.
+Deepening is not being considered for Segment 1 and is not in the scope of this study.
+Each crossing is listed with the common name underlined, the air draft in parenthesis, and study segment location: - Fred Hartman Bridge or Baytown Bridge (175 foot air draft Mean High Water (MHW)) in Segment 1 HSC-Bay Reach; - Sam Houston Ship Channel Bridge or Beltway 8 Bridge (formerly known as Jesse H. Jones Memorial) (175 foot air draft MHW) in Segment 4 Boggy Bayou to Sims Bayou); - Sidney Sherman Bridge or I-610 Bridge (135 foot air draft MHW) in Segment 6 HSC I-610 Bridge to Main Turning Basin; - Lynchburg Ferry (owned by Harris County) in Segment 1 HSC-Bay Reach, does not have room for channel improvements; therefore, no improvements in the vicinity of the Lynchburg Ferry are being considered.
 Ferry landings exist on either side of the HSC; - Coastal Water Authority (CWA) pipeline crossings (three) are located in vicinity of Lynchburg Ferry in Segment 1.
 These 108-inch diameter pipelines cross under the channel and are just cleared for the current project (with two foot advanced; one foot allowable overdepth).
 These crossings would be impacted with any channel improvements in this area.
-No improvements in this area are being considered; - Washburn Tunnel (depth/cost) is located in Segment 5 HSC Sims Bayou to I-610 Bridge where the project depth of the HSC is 41.5 feet plus 2 feet advanced maintenance and 1-foot allowable overdepth.
+No improvements in this area are being considered; - Washburn Tunnel is located in Segment 5 HSC Sims Bayou to I-610 Bridge where the project depth of the HSC is 41.5 feet plus 2 feet advanced maintenance and 1-foot allowable overdepth.
 At the tunnel crossing, the channel is maintained at 40.5 feet plus 1-foot allowable overdepth.
 Any improvements in this area would have to avoid impacts to the Washburn Tunnel; - Other various permitted crossings at 175 foot air draft (power lines); - Alternative plans should not cause or amplify problems in other areas; - Due to previous oyster shell mining in the Bay Reach of the HSC (Segment 1), there are geographical constraints for the development of new PAs/BU sites in close proximity to the channel.
-Previous construction (e.g. Mid Bay PA and Atkinson Island Marsh BU) in this reach has experienced foundation failure issues resulting in substantial cost increases; and

-• Hardened development, including major refineries, docks, and other industrial development, situated directly adjacent to the channel limit potential widening opportunities
+Previous construction (e.g. Mid Bay PA and Atkinson Island Marsh BU) in this reach has experienced foundation failure issues resulting in substantial cost increases; and - Hardened development, including major refineries, docks, and other industrial development, situated directly adjacent to the channel limit potential widening opportunities